Rose-Hulman Scholarships and Grants

 The Bakota Scholarship is a one year scholarship that is awarded to a student majoring in electrical, mechanical, or chemical engineering and will be a sophomore during the upcoming academic year.
 The student must also have a minimum cumulative GPA of 2.7 and have a full-time job during the summer between their freshman and sophomore years.
 The awarded amount is $2,500 for the recipient's sophomore year.
 Listed below are the items needed to apply for this scholarship.
 Please mail all items to the address listed on the application.
 All application packets must be received by August 1st.

-- Letter from employer listing their contact information and confirmation of applicant's employment during the summer.
+- Email addres of employer listing their contact information, employer will need to confirm applicant's employment during the summer.